 The ministry of the Altar Guild is one which sometimes goes unnoticed because of the dedication of its members.
 The 24 men and women of Saint Peter’s Altar Guild are a wonderful group who love our church community.
 They are ordinary people doing extraordinary things.
 Altar Guild members are dependable and well-informed communicants working behind the scenes for every service held in our church.
 New members are always welcomed.
 The Guild works in four teams who serve 3-4 times per year for one month at a time.

-“In the name of this congregation, we send you forth bearing these Holy gifts…” With these words Eucharistic Visitors are sent out from the 9 o’clock service to take communion to homebound parishioners, or those in the hospital.
+“In the name of this congregation, we send you forth bearing these Holy gifts…” With these words Eucharistic Visitors are sent out from the 9 and 11 o’clock services to take communion to homebound parishioners, or those in the hospital.
 Along with communion, visitors bring news of the congregation and a listening ear for other needs a visitee might have.
-At present there are eight active participants and several inactive members.

 The handbell choir is a small group of eleven people who are great team players.
 Playing handbells is like a sport, each person having their own “spot” that they are responsible for.
 We play at festive services; Advent, Christmas, Palm Sunday, and Easter.
 Practice is on specific Sundays directly after the 11:00 service.